Global Exponential Attitude Tracking Controls on SO(3): Introduction

 Second, a new intuitive form of attitude configuration error functions is introduced to simplify the design of hybrid attitude control systems.
 Configuration error functions in the prior literature, such as~\cite{MayTeePACC11} are based on compositions with smooth operations representing stretched rotations, and it is not straightforward to obtain proper controller parameters such as a hysteresis gap for stability.
-The proposed family of configuration error functions is constructed by comparing the desired directions with the current directions, and they yield an explicit condition on controller parameters for global exponential stability.
+In this paper, a family of configuration error functions is constructed by comparing the desired directions with the current directions, and they yield an explicit and compact form of stability criteria.
+This simplifies the procedure to design hybrid control systems for global attitude tracking.

-Third, a special form of integral term is proposed in the control input for robustness with respect to disturbances.
-Nonlinear PID-like attitude control systems have been studied in~\cite{SubJAS04,ShoJuaPACC02,SubAkeJGCD04,SuCaiJGCD11}.
-But, either they have singularities~\cite{SubJAS04,ShoJuaPACC02}, or they are based on the invariance principle that is valid only for attitude stabilization~\cite{SubAkeJGCD04,SuCaiJGCD11}.
-The robust attitude control systems presented in this paper yield global exponential stability for attitude tracking.
+Third, a special form of integral term is proposed to achieve robustness with respect to disturbances.
+Nonlinear PID-like attitude control systems have been studied in~ \cite{SubJAS04,ShoJuaPACC02,SuCaiJGCD11}.
+But, either they have singularities~\cite{SubJAS04,ShoJuaPACC02}, or they are based on the invariance principle that is valid only for attitude stabilization ~\cite{SuCaiJGCD11}.
+The robust attitude controls presented in this paper yield global exponential stability for attitude tracking problems considered as time-varying systems, and they guarantee an exponential convergence of the error in estimating the disturbance, as well as the attitude tracking error variables.

-Another distinct feature is that attitude control systems are developed on the special orthogonal group.
+Another distinct feature is that attitude control systems are developed directly on the special orthogonal group.
 Therefore, singularities or complexities associated with minimal representations are avoided.
 Also, the ambiguity of quaternions does not have to be addressed by an additional mechanism to avoid the unwinding.
-In short, the proposed attitude control systems have simpler controller structures, but they provide stronger stability properties as well as robustness.
+In short, the proposed attitude control systems have simpler controller structures, and they provide stronger exponential stability properties as well as robustness.

+This paper is organized as follows.
+An attitude tracking problem is formulated at Section \ref{sec:SO}.
+In the absence of disturbances, a smooth attitude control system to achieve almost semi-global asymptotic stability and a hybrid attitude control to guarantee global exponential stability are presented at Section \ref{sec:3}, respectively.
+They are extended with consideration of disturbance at Section \ref{sec:RAT}, which is followed by numerical examples and conclusions.
+Four types of the attitude control systems presented in this paper are summarized at Figure \ref{fig:FT}.

 {\mathbf{m}}